anthill/6element/user_research/Persona/primaryPersonaFamilyFather.md

 **Equipment**

 Digital :
-* Computer : he has a camputer at home serving all the family mostly in order to work
+* Family computer, used to work
-* Tablet : he has a tablet serving all the family, they use it to read the news, play or for others punctual needs.
+* Family tablet, used to read the news, play or for others punctual needs.
 They use to use it in front of the TV for tasks they don't have to focus
-* Smartphone : he has is own smartphone but have not a lot of apps.
+* Personal smartphone without a lot of apps.

 Car :
-* Family car (7 seats)
+* Family car (7 seats) with a large boot
-* Normal car (5 seats, 3 doors)
+* Normal car (5 seats) with a tiny boot

 House:
 * There is an attic (under roof)